zeroincombenze/l10n-italy/l10n_it_einvoice_in/tests/data/README.txt

     Line with discount tag
 IT00488410010_00014:
     Utility, 4dec, round inside
-    xml header with extra property
+    xml tag with extra property
     Contains a line with negative amount
     RiBA
 IT01641790702_00015: